 Quickly glance into the scope.
 If the reticle appears blurred at first glance, the diopter requires adjustment.
-To make the firstpass, coarse adjustment, again look into the scope, and quickly turn the diopter until the reticle image appears in focus (ignore the background image).
+To make the first-pass, coarse adjustment, again look into the scope, and quickly turn the diopter until the reticle image appears in focus (ignore the background image).
 For the final-pass, fine adjustment, remember to take relatively quick glances, as your vision will naturally compensate for minor out-of-focus conditions with prolonged looks.
 Quickly glance into the scope and observe the reticle.
 If the reticle image is sharp, then you may have gotten lucky, but typically follow-up, fine adjustments are needed.
 If so, turn the diopter in a chosen direction by a small amount, then recheck the reticle focus again.
 If better, continue trials in even smaller amounts to either side of the new diopter position.
 If worse, try the other direction.
 Repeat until the reticle is instantly in focus during a quick glance.

 The diopter is now setup for your vision!
 Typically, only minor adjustments are required over the years.
-While the collar's internal friction should hold it in place with general handling, it is also recommended to reengage the D-Lok diopter lock.
+While the collar's internal friction should hold it in place with general handling, a semi-permanent witness mark (e.g. silver marker) may be added OR an electrical tape wrap may be used for additional assurance against unwanted rotation.